TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-11-06 - Increases poison damage resistance of China Dragon Tank by 20% <a name='link__20221106__1449_dragon_poison_armor'></a>
 **Changes**

-- **FIX**: Originally Dragon Tanks take 25% damage from POISON.
+- **TWEAK**: The poison damage armor of the China Dragon Tank is increased by 20%.
+Originally Dragon Tanks take 25% damage from POISON.
 Reducing this to 20% is a subtle and effective way to take some of the edge off of Toxin Tunnel Networks for all China factions.

 **Links**